MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 In terms of calculations, group measures are not simply the average (or median, maximum, or minimum) of the scores of the employees within the group.
 Instead, the measures are the cumulative scores of how the people within the group interact with people in other groups.
 In some cases, the two may be equal but that's generally not the case.
 The key difference is that the group measures  do not account for connections that occur between members of the same group.

 A simple analogy of this is a water molecule, which is made up of two hydrogen atoms and one oxygen atom.
-If you average together the properties of hydrogen and oxygen (both gases), it won't generate the properties of a water molecule.
+If you average together the properties of hydrogen and oxygen (both gases), it won't generate the properties of a water molecule because the bonds between atoms are important to its properties.

 Just like atoms and molecules, how people are connected within an organizational group makes the properties of the group different than the average properties of the individual people within the group.
 You can generate summary statistics of employees within the group from the employee-level (de-identified) measures.